PixVerseAI/PixVerse-MCP/README.md

 </a>
 </div>

-A tool that allows you to access PixVerse's latest video generation models via applications that support the Model Context Protocol (MCP), such as Claude or Cursor.
+A comprehensive tool that allows you to access PixVerse's latest video generation models via applications that support the Model Context Protocol (MCP), such as Claude or Cursor.
+Generate videos from text, animate images, create transitions, add lip sync, sound effects, and much more!

 [中文文档](https://github.com/PixVerseAI/PixVerse-MCP/blob/main/README-CN.md)